wbamberg/hiking/index.md

 ### Needle Peak ###

-This is in the Coquihalla, and is the furthest from Vancouver.
-It's probably 2 1/4 hours drive from Van.
+This is in the Coquihalla, and is the furthest from Vancouver of the hikes in this list.
+Because it's just off the highway, though, it is doable in a day - the drive is about 2 1/4 hours.
 It's supposed to be really nice, but in general I usually like the Coast mountains better than the Coquihalla.

 [http://www.livetrails.com/trails/Needle-Peak-98.html](http://www.livetrails.com/trails/Needle-Peak-98.html)<br/>
 [http://www.clubtread.com/routes/Route.aspx?Route=1](http://www.clubtread.com/routes/Route.aspx?Route=1)<br/>